Alexandre-Silva/ADM/README.md

 function adm() { source $ADM/adm.sh "$@" }
 ```

 Note that 'adm.sh' is sourced and not executed in a subshell.
-This is necessary since otherwise any configuration (aliases, environment variables, functions, etc) will not be exported in to the current shell.
+This is necessary since otherwise most configurations (aliases, environment variables, functions, etc) would not be exported to the current shell.

 # Usage